vkpatva/noir/readme.md

 ![Noir Compilation Flow](Resource/image.png)

+---

-## Working with Smart Contract
+## Working with Smart Contracts

-Noir has the ability to generate a verifier contract in Solidity, which can be deployed in many EVM-compatible blockchains such as Ethereum.
+Noir can generate a verifier contract in Solidity, deployable on EVM-compatible blockchains such as Ethereum.

-### Verifying using Onchain using Smart Contract
+### Verifying On-Chain with Smart Contracts

 ```bash
 nargo compile